 print("Invalid conversion to integer!")

-The else block is executed if no exceptions occur in the try block.
-The finally block is always executed, whether an exception occurred or not.
-It is often used for cleanup operations.
+block is always executed, whether an exception occurred or not.
+It is often

 try: